fmcwradar/Microwave_Imaging/README.md

 ## General Information

 Right now, there are two different version: V01 and V02.
 The version V01 was used for the comparison of imaging with a VNA and the FMCW radar system.
 For this purpose, I have developed the two classes "radar_measurement_evaluation" and "radar_imaging".
-The user has to define the settings in the script `Calculate_Radar_Image.py` by hand.
+The user has to define the settings in the script `Calculate_Radar_Image.py` and `Calculate_VNA_Image.py` by hand.

 In the version V02, I expanded the FMCW part of V01 into a Python package called "RSP_Toolbox_MM".
 It contains the classes "prepare_radar_measurement" and "DAS_imaging".
 The settings are defined by a file containing the configurations called `Radar_Config.txt`.